godotengine/issue-bot/README.md

 # Godot Issuebot

 Simple bot to ferry between rocket.chat and Github.
 If you want to run one for yourself you can build the container.

+What does it do?
+It will add issue/pr links to messages that mention a valid issue.
+Either by typing `#1335` to go to the default repository or `repository#345` for a particular one.
+The bot will edit the message in question and add links, description, and status to the message.

+## Environment variables
 The following environment variables are supported:

  * `BOT_DEBUG` - Turn on exessive debug messages when set
  * `DEFAULT_AVATAR_URL` - *required* url to some image if gh can't provide an avatar
+ * `DEFAULT_REPOSITORY` - *required* default repository to search if a 'bare' issue # gets sent
  * `ROCKET_WS_URL` - *required* url to the rocket.chat server (wss://chat.godotengine.org/websocket)
  * `ROCKET_USERNAME` - *required* username of the rocket.chat user to login as
  * `ROCKET_PASSWORD` - *required* password of the rocket.chat user